blindfold-chess/blindfold-chess/README.md

 ## Is this app free?

 Yes, [blindfold-chess.app](https://blindfold-chess.app) is free for individual, private, non-commercial use.
-If you are a chess teacher, you can use [blindfold-chess.app](https://blindfold-chess.app) for teaching purposes without license.
+Also, if you are a chess teacher or online content creator, you can show how [blindfold-chess.app](https://blindfold-chess.app) works and even play full games.
+Make sure the URL "blindfold-chess.app" is visible at least a few seconds.
 For using this app or parts of this app outside of the domain "blindfold-chess.app" you need a license.
 For more information, see the Licenses section below.

 ### Can I download the app?

 Yes.
 This app is a [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_app) and can be installed on your device.
 When you open the app in a browser and see "blindfold-chess.app" in the URL bar, then, depending on your browser (e.g. Chrome, Edge, etc.), you might see, near the URL bar, an icon for installing this app on your device.
-It will appear as an icon on your home screen, and you can launch it from there.
+After installing, the app will appear on your home screen, and you can launch it from there.
+If clicking on the app icon opens a regular browser tab, then only a shortcut has been placed on your home screen.
+Try installing the app via a different browser.

 ### Can I use this app offline?